๐Ÿ“ข Cohort 4 applications opening in 2026 โ€” Join the mailing list to be first to know

 Real company connections, internship pathways, and portfolio development that opens doors beyond the classroom.

-"It was a gentle reminder that careers are never built alone.
+"Last week, I ran into my mentor from CAWSTEM's M.A.T.C.H Program.
+It was a gentle reminder that careers are never built alone.
 Mentors, role models, and community support quietly shape the risks we take, the doors we knock on, and the courage we bring into rooms where we might be the first."

-โ€” Elbethel Alemaw, Mentee Cohort 1 ยท Ethiopia ๐Ÿ‡ช๐Ÿ‡น
+โ€” Elbethel Alemaw, Mentee Cohort 2 ยท Ethiopia ๐Ÿ‡ช๐Ÿ‡น

 Who It's For

-Built for mentees.
+Built for STEM women.

-Powered by mentors.
+Powered by STEM women.

 For Mentees